Why a promising breast cancer drug doesn’t work—and how to improve it

 Hopes were high a decade ago, when a new class of drugs called BET inhibitors emerged for treating blood cancers and solid tumors.
 Since then, however, results from numerous clinical trial have painted a much more complex picture—especially when it comes to breast cancer.

-Now, a new study published in Nature Structural & Molecular Biology explains why the therapy, which continues to show promise in treating other cancers, is ineffective at treating one common form of breast cancer.
+Now, a new study published in Nature Structural & Molecular Biology explains why the therapy, which continues to show promise in treating other cancers, is ineffective at treating one common form of the disease.
 “We figured out that these therapies block only one part of the protein that activates the oncogenes,” says Robert G. Roeder, the Arnold and Mabel Beckman professor.
 “It turns out that isn’t enough.”

 Tempting targets

 Cancer researchers have long set their sights on a family of four proteins, collectively known as BET, which are active in many cancer-related genes and pathways.
-These proteins—and one in particular known as BRD4—are tempting therapeutic targets, because they use the bromodomain (a stretch of 110 amino acids that give BET proteins their name) to bind to acetylated histones—proteins that help organize DNA—to act on genes promoting cell survival.
+These proteins—and one in particular known as BRD4—are tempting therapeutic targets, because they use the bromodomain (a stretch of 110 amino acids that give BET proteins their name) to bind to acetylated histones (proteins that help organize DNA) to act on genes promoting cell survival.
 Moreover, in breast cancer, BET proteins trigger a runaway transcription cycle culminating in uncontrolled cancer cell proliferation.
 Scientists hoped that BET inhibitors designed to block the bromodomain would nip that cycle in the bud.

 But clinical trials have repeatedly failed to show that BET inhibitors work, particularly in breast cancers that leverage estrogen as fuel to grow.
 “We had already been looking into how this estrogen receptor positive breast cancer is driven by transcription when the first clinical trials of these BET inhibitors failed,” says Sicong Zhang, first author on the paper and a research associate in Roeder’s lab.
 “There was no explanation for why they should have failed.
 We wanted to figure out what went wrong.”